- What is News of the Great War?

 - Some papers do not show text when I click Show text klik.

 - This FAQ does not answer my question.

 1. What is News of the Great War?

 News of the Great War is the name of a collaborative project of meemoo, Flemish institute for archives, the Flemish Heritage Library (VEB), the Flemish Interface Centre for Cultural Heritage FARO and thirteen partners from the cultural heritage field.
 In 2013, meemoo was asked by these organisations to digitise all preserved trench papers from the First World War.
 Because of the poor quality of the paper, many of these papers were at risk of being lost forever.
-With the centenary anniversary of the First World War, it appeared that the general public also had an interest in digitisation.
-VIAA decided to respond to the request and took the lead together with the Flemish Heritage Library.
+With the centenary anniversary of the First World War, it appeared that the general public also had an interest in digitisation. meemoo decided to respond to the request and took the lead together with the Flemish Heritage Library.
 The database resulting from News of the Great War contains more than 270.000 pages, consisting of trench papers and illegal publications from the First World War on the one hand (newspapers, weekly and monthly magazines, pamphlets and fly sheets), and legal publications, published with permission of and censored by the occupying German government, on the other hand.
 In 2015, the result was made accessible, so that everyone can consult the papers from this important historical period online.

 2. What is Het Archief?